apollographql/persistgraphql/README.md

 - Added output map construction from a query document
 - Got it to the point where it can recursively step through a directory, extract queries out of `.graphql` files and write an output JSON file from serialized query -> query
+- Huge gap where I forgot to update this README
+- Got extractgql working on `.graphql` files with some degree of named fragment support and support for query transformers.
+- Implemented middleware for Express and a persisted query network interface for Apollo Client, which will soon be integrated into a version of GitHunt that will be able to use persisted queries.
+- Added command line opt parsing to handle "--add-typename" which allows the user to select the query transformer that adds the typename to each level of the query.
+It seems unlikely that there'll be tons of query transformers straight off the bat so this seems like a reasonable approach for the timebeing.